bowlerbear/MoreRangeChangeSims/README.md

 ### Simulation steps
 The core model file is called "sims_workflow.Rmd".

-The steps are the analysis are:
+The steps of the analysis are:

 (1) generate an idealized community based on a known set of parameters
   - parameters are input in a csv sheet